Survivors find easier access to Army installations

 Eligible survivors are those who meet the criteria to receive the Gold Star lapel button or Gold Star Next-of-Kin lapel button, including widow or widower, parent, child, stepchild, child through adoption, brother, half-brother, sister and half-sister.

-Stateside, eligible survivors may apply for and receive a survivor’s access card through the Army’s Automated Installation Entry system at their local garrison.

-Overseas, eligible survivors should contact the Survivor Outreach Services team at their local Army Community Service to begin the application process and background check to obtain a long-term installation access pass.
+Those who are eligible and who want to visit Camp Zama, Sagamihara Family Housing Area or Sagami Depot should contact the Survivor Outreach Services team at the Camp Zama Army Community Service to begin the application process and background check to obtain a long-term installation access pass.

 The installation access pass will be valid for up to one year and can be renewed by repeating the application process through SOS.
 Survivors visiting overseas installations from stateside locations may use their survivor's access card to gain access.